 (iv) Contreras, the world´s expert on B-17, states unequivocally that he knows of no one who has ever died from eating apricot pips.
 He does not treat people with apricot pips and it matters not to him whether they help or hinder.
 He is providing an unbiased expert opinion.

-(v) Apricot pips are not a cure for cancer.
+(v) Apricot pips alone are not a cure for cancer.
 I know of no one who says they are.
 In the world.
 They might well perform a role in an anti-cancer complementary treatment package.
-Eating a few each day, may have some preventative powers at best.
+Eating a few each day may also have some preventative powers.

 (vi) I also know of no one who has been treated by laetrile alone and has cured their cancer - I cannot even provide an anecdote.

-5 The problem was that B-17 (laetrile, not amygdalin) became the focus of a mighty squabble between orthodox medicine and alternative medicine. ´Conspiracy theories´ abound in the world of alternative cancer treatments and views become entrenched.
+The problem was that B-17 (synthetic laetrile, not amygdalin) became the focus of a mighty squabble between orthodox medicine and alternative medicine. ´Conspiracy theories´ abound in the world of alternative cancer treatments and views become entrenched.
 And this creates the mythology and the errors.
 Certain people close to the Pharmaceutical Industry then involved amygdalin, incorrectly, in the laetrile argument.

 6. You can crack open an apricot nut shell today in the UK - but it is, correctly, against the law to treat someone with laetrile.

 b) Laetrile (the synthetic form of B-17) can be obtained in tablet form (500 mg units) for home consumption, but is more usually administered intravenously.

 I know of no-one who claims that either Apricot Kernels, or synthetic

 d) A cure for cancer?
-The word ´cure´, in my experience, is only ever used by the press, or by dubious websites who don´t really understand cancer.
-Again these sites may be staunch advocates of alternative therapies or Skeptic twaddle sites.
+The word ´cure´, in my experience, is only ever used by the press, or by dubious websites and ´experts´ who don´t really understand cancer.
+These may be staunch advocates of alternative therapies, or Skeptic twaddle sites.
 Neither is helpful to the cancer patient.

 Cancer is a multi-step process.
 There may be as many as 20 steps (according to John Boik of the MD Anderson Cancer Center in Texas).
 In my book, ´The Rainbow Diet - and how it can help you beat cancer´, I have assigned foods and natural compounds to each of the steps, but only where there is scientific research that they have an anti-cancer step activity.
 I know of no compound that is active against all 20 steps.